Pentland Group: 21st century acquisitions and growth

-On 15 March 2017 Pentland Brands Limited, a division of Pentland Group, announced it had bought a majority stake in California-based sneaker brand, SeaVees.
-For the year ended December 2017, Pentland Group recorded total group revenue increase of 25 percent to 3.6 billion pounds (4.7 billion dollars).
+On 15 March 2017 Pentland Brands Limited, a division of Pentland Group, announced it had bought a majority stake in the California-based sneaker brand SeaVees.
+For the year ended December 2017, Pentland Group recorded total group revenue increase of 25% to £3.6 billion.
 In January 2018, Pentland Group announced a 50/50 joint venture footwear partnership with the Lacoste Group.

 In March 2018, Pentland Brands Limited announced its acquisition of the performance cycling brand Endura. and later that year sold its Ted Baker footwear business back to the Ted Baker brand.
-Fuelled by a record-breaking performance from JD Sports Fashion, Pentland Group’s revenue soared 38.9% to £5.1bn for the year to 31 December 2018, with Group operating up by 9.3% to £411m.
-In 2018, JD Sports Fashion bought US retailer, Finish Line and opened 83 new stores, including 78 in international markets.
+Fuelled by a record-breaking performance from JD Sports Fashion, Pentland Group’s revenue soared 38.9% to £5.1bn for the year to 31 December 2018, with operating profits up by 9.3% to £411m.
+In 2018, JD Sports Fashion bought the US retailer Finish Line and opened 83 new stores, including 78 in international markets.

-In December 2019, Pentland Group sold 2.47 percent of its JD Sports' shares for £180m, intended for funding future group acquisitions.
-With the sale, it remained JD's largest shareholder, controlling 55 percent of the business.
+In December 2019, Pentland Group sold 2.47% of its JD Sports shares for £180m, intended for funding future group acquisitions.
+With the sale, it remained JD's largest shareholder, controlling 55% of the business.
 At the time, Pentland Group said it was "committed to remaining a long-term majority shareholder in JD at the same time as growing its portfolio of sports, outdoor and fashion brands through organic investment and acquisitions".

 In January 2020, Pentland Group brought the spinoff Speedo USA and Speedo North America back under its Speedo brand by buying it out from PVH for $170 million in cash.